Making the most of YOUR leads with Remarketing

 We’ve all seen it; as we browse around online adverts for sites we’ve visited in the past keep popping up in all shapes and sizes.
-It can be incredibly annoying but it can also be highly effective in converting leads into buyers.

 Most people who run an Adwords PPC campaign will at some point weigh up the idea of using Remarketing, to target people who have visited their site but not converted, following them around the internet on the Google Display Network.
 These people may find they get a few conversions through their Remarketing campaign, but they will also most likely see very high costs and low conversion rates leading to it eventually being pulled back or paused completely.